 Generally, you must reach ‘preservation age’ before you can access your super (explained in the table below).
-There are some exceptions, though, such as for medical or hardship reasons (outlined in the Getting My Super Guide) or when transitioning to retirement.
+There are some exceptions, though, such as for medical or hardship reasons (outlined in the How Super Works Guide) or when transitioning to retirement.

 On 22 March 2020, in response to the impact of COVID-19, the Federal Government announced a temporary measure to allow eligible members in financial stress to access their super early.
+Energy Super supports this, and allows early release of super for members in these circumstances.
 Read more.

 First Home Super Saver Scheme